Texas Marijuana Laws

 Sale

-It is a misdemeanor to sell seven grams of marijuana or less without remuneration, and the maximum sentence is 180 days in jail and $2,000 in fines.
-Sale of the same amount with remuneration is punishable by up to one year in jail and $4,000.
+It is a misdemeanor to distribute 7 grams of marijuana or less without remuneration, and the maximum sentence is 180 days in jail and $2,000 in fines.
+Sale of the same amount with remuneration is punishable by up to 1 year in jail and a fine of $4,000.

-Selling between seven grams and five pounds, meanwhile, is a felony and is punishable by at least 180 days in jail, as many as two years in prison, and up to $10,000 in fines.
-For weights between five and 50 pounds, the minimum is two years in prison, the maximum is 20 years, and a fine of $10,000 is possible.
+Selling between 7 grams and 5 pounds, meanwhile, is a felony and is punishable by at least 180 days in jail, as many as 2 years in prison, and up to $10,000 in fines.
+For weights between 5 and 50 pounds, the minimum is 2 years in prison, the maximum is 20 years, and a fine of $10,000 is possible.

 Offense | Penalty | Incarceration | Max.
 Fine |